simolus3/drift/docs/pages/docs/Other engines/web2.md

 ## Introduction

-Drift first gained its initial web support in 2019.
+Drift first gained its initial web support in 2019 by wrapping the sql.js JavaScript library.
 This implementation, which is still supported today, relies on keeping an in-memory database that is periodically saved to local storage.
 In the last years, development in web browsers and the Dart ecosystem enabled more performant approaches that are unfortunately impossible to implement with the original drift web API.
-This is the reason the original API is still considered experimental.
+This is the reason the original API is still considered experimental - while it will continue to be supported, it is now obvious that there are better approaches coming up.

 This page describes the fundamental challenges and required browser features used to efficiently run drift on the web.
 It presents a guide on the current and most reliable approach to bring sqlite3 to the web, but older implementations and approaches to migrate between them are still supported and documented as well.

-### Technology challenges

-Drift wraps [sqlite3](https://sqlite.org/index.html), a popular relational database written as a C library.
-On native platforms, we can use `dart:ffi` to efficiently bind to C libraries.
-This is what a `NativeDatabase` does internally, it gives us efficient and synchronous access to sqlite3.
-On the web, C libraries can be compiled to [WebAssembly](https://webassembly.org/), a native-like low-level language.
-While C code can be compiled to WebAssembly, there is no builtin support for file IO which would be required for a database.
-This functionality needs to be implemented in JavaScript (or, in our case, in Dart).

-For a long time, the web platform lacked a suitable persistence solution that could be used to give sqlite3 access to the file system:

-- Local storage is synchronous, but can't efficiently store binary data.
-Further, we can't efficiently change a portion of the data stored in local storage.
-A one byte write to a 10MB database file requires writing everything again.
-- IndexedDb supports binary data and could be used to store chunks of a file in rows.
-However, it is asynchronous and sqlite3, being a C library, expects a synchronous IO layer.
-- Finally, the newer Origin Private File System API (OPFS) supports synchronous access to app data _and_ synchronous writes.
-  However, it is only supported in web workers.

-While we can support asynchronous persistence APIs by keeping an in-memory cache for synchronous reads and simply not awaiting writes, OPFS is more promising due to its synchronous nature that doesn't require storing the entire database in memory.

-In addition to the persistence problem, there is an issue of concurrency when a user opens multiple tabs of your web app.
-Natively, locks in the file system allow sqlite3 to guarantee that multiple processes can access the same database without causing conflicts.
-On the web, no synchronous lock API exists between tabs.
+## Setup

 The recommended solution to run drift on the web is to use

-- OPFS for storing data, and
+- The File System Access API with an Origin-private File System (OPFS) for storing data, and
 - shared web workers to share the database between multiple tabs.

+Drift and the `sqlite3` Dart package provide helpers to use those OPFS and shared web workers easily.
+However, even though both web APIs are suppported in most browsers, they are still relatively new and your app should handle them not being available.
+Drift provides a feature-detection API which you can use to warn your users if persistence is unavailable - see the caveats section for details.

+{% block "blocks/alert" title="Caveats" color = "warning" %}
+Most browsers support both APIs today, with two notable exceptions:

+- Chrome on Android does not support shared web workers.
+- The stable version of Safari currently implements an older verison of the File System Access Standard.
+  This has been fixed in Technology Preview builds.

-Support for OPFS ([caniuse](https://caniuse.com/native-filesystem-api)) and shared web workers ([caniuse](https://caniuse.com/sharedworkers)) is supported on Desktop browsers, but not available on most mobile browsers yet.
-OPFS or other persistence API are sometimes disabled in private or incognito tabs too.
+The File System Access API, or other persistence APIs are sometimes disabled in private or incognito tabs too.
 You need to consider different fallbacks that you may want to support:

-- If OPFS is not available, you may want to fall back to a different persistence layer like IndexedDb, silently use an in-memory database only or warn the user about these circumstances.
-Note that, even in modern browsers, OPFS may not be available in private/incognito tabs.
+- If the File System Access API is not available, you may want to fall back to a different persistence layer like IndexedDb, silently use an in-memory database only or warn the user about these circumstances.
+Note that, even in modern browsers, persistence may be blocked in private/incognito tabs.
 - If shared workers are not available, you can still safely use the database, but not if multiple tabs of your web app are opened.
   You could use [Web Locks](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API) to detect whether another instance of your database is currently open and inform the user about this.